vrooje/ScienceTeamGuide/Draft Guide.md

 | Retiring the project | As required | If science goals have been completed and nothing further can be gained from the site it is 'retired' and it is made clear to users that clicks are no longer useful. |
 | Archiving the project | As required | If a project is done and over it is retired and no longer available on Zooniverse home.
 A closing blog post or press release should be issued with remarks on the science that has been achieved and the legacy of the project. |

-### Useful terms
+____

+## Anatomy of a Zooniverse Project - Some Useful Terms

 We have developed our own vocabulary over the years.
 Here are some terms that will be used and what they means:

 #### User/Volunteer
 People using the website are our volunteers.
-They are referred to as 'users' in our database but we think 'volunteer' is far more respectful, since they are giving up their time to participate.
+They are referred to as 'users' in our database but we think 'volunteer' is more respectful, since they are giving up their time to participate.

 #### Subject
 Volunteers are shown subjects on the site.
 Subjects are the unit of data to be classified.
 In Galaxy Zoo they are images of galaxies, in Planet Hunters they are light curves.